 - Algorithmic dependency.
 LinkedIn’s feed algorithm determines your reach.
 One format change can crater your impressions overnight.

 This is not a bad strategy.
 It is just not a today strategy.
-If you need pipeline this month, thought leadership will not get you there.

 Fractional marketplaces take a cut

 Platforms like Go Fractional, Fractional Jobs, and similar marketplaces exist to match fractional executives with companies.
-They serve a purpose, but they come with significant trade-offs.
+They serve a purpose, but they come with trade-offs.

 These platforms can supplement deal flow.
 They should not be your primary channel.